HenryXi/spring-boot/spring-boot-jsp/etc/spring boot jsp.md

 ```

 Add ``spring-boot-maven-plugin`` in pom file, run maven command ``mvn clean spring-boot:run`` and access 'localhost:8080' it works.
 It means you have to make servlet container found the jsp files.
-Use maven plugin to package it in war or put jsp in META-INF
+Use maven plugin to package jsp in war or put jsp in META-INF
 folder.